kaltura/nginx-secure-token-module/README.md

 * **context**: `http`, `server`, `location`

 Sets the IP address that should be embedded in the token.
-The parameter value can contain variables, e.g. $remote_addr/32 can be used to limit the token to the specific IP of the client.
+The parameter value can contain variables, e.g. with CloudFront $remote_addr/32 can be used to limit the token to the specific IP of the client.

 #### secure_token_avoid_cookies
 * **syntax**: `secure_token_avoid_cookies on/off`